Troubleshooting Mitsubishi Check Engine Light On

 6. Emission Issue

-You will likely encounter a check engine light caused by emission control-related issues if you drive a higher-mileage Mitsubishi.
+If you drive a higher-mileage Mitsubishi, you will likely encounter a check engine light caused by emission control-related issues.
 Although this will be signaled as a catalytic converter with low efficiency, you easily have a faulty downstream O2 sensor.
 Rule this out before changing to a much more expensive catalytic converter.
 This problem may trigger fault codes P0420 or P0431 (Catalyst Efficiency Below Threshold).

 7. Transmission Problem

 Transmission issues in cars equipped with a CVT gearbox are usually caused by a faulty transmission fluid pressure switch, which controls the torque converter solenoid operation.
-As this switch is installed on the outer side of the gearbox, it can be easily replaced.
+This switch is installed on the outer side of the gearbox and can be easily replaced.
 This problem may trigger fault code P0842 (low transmission fluid pressure switch circuit).

 If you have determined that the faulty TPS causes the trouble, you may follow these steps to replace it.